New Genres at the Cutting Edge

 The BFA in Fine Arts program is one of several within the

 School of Art, Media, and Technology (AMT).
-AMT also houses Communication Design, Design and Technology, Photography, and Illustration.
+AMT also houses Communication Design, Data Visualization, Design and Technology, Illustration, and Photography.
 Evolving technology and dissolving borders between the realms of art, design, and social critique allow for sophisticated forms of expression.
 As the disciplines merge, the school becomes increasingly able to address broad social issues and problems through fine arts.
 Shared faculty, courses, and exhibitions foster connections throughout AMT programs, with other schools in Parsons, and with the rest of The New School.

 Art and Design History and Theory courses and related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
 Because Parsons is part of

 The Fine Arts program always has one eye on life after graduation, and prepares students for the profession.
-The school’s connections opens doors to a diverse gallery system throughout the city and around the world.
+The school’s connections open doors to a diverse gallery system throughout the city and around the world.
 Students develop relationships with industry experts who provide opportunities for internships, exhibitions, and representation in the art world and in New York City and beyond.